 Brought to you by the Center for Lifelong Learning with a special thank you to the content writers and presenters, Theresa A. Kuracina, MS, RD, CDE, LN and Andrew S. Narva, MD, FACP.
 Planned with the National Kidney Disease Education Program (NKDEP), an initiative of the National Institute of Diabetes and Digestive and Kidney Diseases of the National Institutes of Health.

 In this module we will briefly discuss healthy eating patterns, and the role of hypertension, diabetes and cardiovascular disease in CKD progression.
 Our case study follows a patient, Frank, as he approaches kidney failure.
 You will see how certain anti-hypertensive medications impact Frank's serum potassium and urine albumin levels.

 CPE Level: 2

-Suggested Learning Need Codes: 5340, 5000, 5190, 5160
+Suggested Learning Need Codes: 5340, 5000, 5160

 - Identify commonly prescribed classes of anti-hypertensive medications that may affect serum potassium levels in CKD.

-The course includes PDF files of the speaker presentations and handouts as well as a downloadable CPE certificate.
+The course includes pdf files of the speaker presentations and handouts as well as a downloadable CPE certificate.

 This product is approved for individual use only.
 Only the registered participant is eligible for continuing professional education units.

-Please note: Upon completion of your order, a link to access your purchase will be sent to the email address you have on file with the Academy.
+Please Note: Immediately following the purchase, you will receive an access email for the module.
+This email contains a link for module log in by the user.
 Please be sure your email address is accurate before submitting your order.
 If you have difficulty with your purchase, please contact firstname.lastname@example.org.
 Thank you.